 - Experience in using a donor/prospect management system

 - Experience in planning and/or supporting fundraising events

-- Effective interpersonal skills and demonstrated ability to interact professionally with diverse constituents, including board members, philanthropists, foundation staff, donors and partners across varied geographies.
-A team player who can add value to the Schott team beyond his/her area of expertise
+- Effective interpersonal skills and demonstrated ability to interact professionally with diverse constituents, including board members, philanthropists, foundation staff, donors, and partners across varied geographies.
+A team player who can add value to the Schott team beyond his/her/their area of expertise

 - Outstanding organizational skills, including managing own work, and the ability to move work from concept to implementation and completion

-- Proficiency with Microsoft Office (EXCEL, PowerPoint, and Word) and experience working with CRMs
+- Proficient with Microsoft Office (Excel, PowerPoint, and Word) and experience working with Salesforce a plus

 - Bachelor’s Degree or equivalent experience required

 The Schott Team currently operates virtually with staff located throughout the United States.
 This position requires some travel by plane or train (depending on where the Manager is based) to coordinate or participate in meetings and job-related events up to four times a year.
 The employee is also expected to travel to staff retreats and board meetings up to six times a year.